neku2604/bmw-website-clone/README.md

-Here’s a more **polished, professional, and resume/portfolio-ready version** of your content.
-You can use this for **GitHub, LinkedIn, or project documentation** 👇

----

 ## 🚗 BMW Website Clone

 A **pixel-perfect static clone** of the official **BMW website**, built using **HTML5 and modern CSS**.